MPH Environmental Health Sciences

 Environmental Health Sciences Concentration

-- Apply the outcomes of environmental monitoring and environmental impact assessments to prevent, mitigate and/or forecast future exposures to environmental hazards and utilize this information to support or advocate for environmental health policy development.
+- Specify appropriate environmental monitoring and impact assessment methods and intervention strategies to support or advocate for environmental/occupational health policy development.

 Course requirements and course descriptions can be found in the Georgia Southern University Graduate Catalog.